rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: PCA projects the data onto a new set of axes (principal components) that capture the maximum variance in the data.
 The first principal component captures the most variance, followed by the second, and so on.

+**Cost Function**: The cost function used is the reconstruction error, which measures the difference between the original data and the data reconstructed from the principal components.

 **Example**: Reducing the dimensionality of network traffic data to identify the most significant patterns.
 PCA can help simplify the data, making it easier to detect anomalies and visualize traffic patterns.

 ##### Linear Discriminant Analysis (LDA)